I LOVE THAT YOU FOUND ME!

 Once you know fertility benefits you have, you can search for a birth or postpartum doula that meets the criteria required for reimbursement!
 If you find that your company does not have them, make a suggestion to your point of contact.

-A full-spectrum doula can be part of your parenthood journey between conception, delivery, and arrival home in an affordable, accessible, and professional role!
-Great news, right?
+A full-spectrum doula can be part of your parenthood journey between conception, delivery, and arrival home in an affordable, accessible, and professional role.

-Like many other people and some of my own clients, I did not find out about doulas until after my first birth.
-Being unprepared and lonely, with a NICU baby, and parents who were not digging my need for help washing dishes, doing laundry nor listening to me express exhaustion on the daily.
-Fortunately, The Childbirth Center in Englewood open my eyes to a better way to give birth, and it was warm, compassionate and woman-centered.
+Like many other people and some of my own clients, I did not know about doulas when I had my first child almost 30 years ago.
+Fortunately, The Childbirth Center in Englewood open my eyes to a better way to give birth, and it included the warm, compassionate and woman-centered approach of midwifery care, partnered with doula support.
 The midwives were amazing, connecting me with an accompanying doula for my 2nd, 3rd and 4th births.

 The clients who choose me often seek access to as much information and support as possible, making decisions for themselves throughout the pregnancy, in labor, and in postpartum.
-Most of my clients give birth in a hospital, so I have experience at Pascack Valley, HUMC, Overlook, Good Samaritan and Morristown, and several in NYC, but others chose a freestanding birth center.
-I enjoy an independent relationship with my clients by not attaching myself to an OB practice or agency.
+Most of my clients give birth in a hospital, so I have experience at Englewood, Valley, Pascack Valley, HUMC, Overlook, and Morristown, and several in NYC, but others choose a freestanding birth center.
+I enjoy an independent relationship with my clients by not attaching myself to an OB practice or agency, and taking a limited number of clients each month.

 When I serve birth clients, it is with total faith in your ability to decide what feels right, accepting and advocating for your wishes without reservation.
 As a doula, my goal is to support you however possible, protecting your space so that when you hold your baby, you feel empowered, respected and in control.